-Watercourses within the Northeast Coquitlam Area Plan, including the Hazel-Coy, Burke Mountain Creek and Riverwalk potential neighbourhood planning areas, are within a Watercourse Protection practices and the possibility of establishing a Development Permit Area as per the OCP.
-Therefore, mandatory SPEA maintenance period. development occurring in these areas triggers a Watercourse Protection Development Permit and ensures the review of proposed development within 50-metres of the top-of-bank of a watercourse under the Riparian Areas Regulation (RAR) provisions of the Zoning Bylaw.
+Watercourses within the Northeast Coquitlam Area Plan, including the Hazel-Coy, Burke Mountain Creek and Riverwalk potential neighbourhood planning areas, are within a Watercourse Protection Development Permit Area as per the OCP.
+Therefore, development occurring in these areas triggers a Watercourse Protection Development Permit and ensures the review of proposed development within 50-metres of the top-of-bank of a watercourse under the Riparian Areas Regulation (RAR) provisions of the Zoning Bylaw.